dendronhq/dendron-site/vault/community.office-hours.2021.06.27.md

         -   Timestamp no longer updates if you don’t update the note.
 Way less merge conflicts in a shared workspace!
         -   Bad frontmatter no longer crashes Dendron.
 We now differentiate between major and minor errors that don’t affect the whole system.
     -   Markdown export will be significant:
-        -   We can now interface with Github teams/Gitlab teams where they export a folder structure of Markdown files.
+        -   We can now interface with GitHub teams/Gitlab teams where they export a folder structure of Markdown files.
     -   When you create a note, you can just start typing.
 Frontmatter _should_ now fold by default and then cursor moves till the end.
 -   Trends
     -   Focusing on polishing existing features and improving user experience